 Kaysersberg, Alsace – photo trip

 Kaysersberg is a little village in Alsace inhabited by less than 3000 people.
 It is famous for wine production mainly from pinot gris grapes.
 It’s located between picturesque hills covered by vineyards.
+It’s impossible to taste everything there, you might want to check some wine suitcases and wine carrier bags before, so you can take a lot of wine home! 🙂

 It is full of traditional architecture.
 13 June 2017 it won a TV contest for the favorite village of French people in 2017.